chainer/chainercv/README.md

 img, label = dataset[0]
 ```

-As found in the example, `random_rotate` is one of the transforms ChainerCV supports.
+As found in the example, `random_rotate` is one of the transforms provided by ChainerCV.
 Like other transforms, this is just a
 function that takes an array as input.
 Also, `TransformDataset` is a new dataset class added in ChainerCV that overrides the underlying dataset's `__getitem__` by applying `transform` to the values returned by the original `__getitem__`.